Mikra011/my_personal_portfolio_mikra/README.md

   A utility-first CSS framework that enables rapid UI development.
 Its approach allows for the creation of responsive designs without writing custom CSS for every component.

 - **Plain CSS**:
-  Used for simple styles and global styling needs, providing a baseline for layout and design.
-It was specifically utilized for styling elements that Tailwind could not handle effectively.
+  Used primarily for animations and specific styling needs that Tailwind could not effectively handle.
+It provides additional flexibility for creating unique visual effects without relying solely on utility classes.

 - **Sass**:
   Used in the project for a specific use case that was not possible with either Tailwind or Plain CSS.
 Sass enables advanced styling features, such as variables and nesting, to create more complex styles.